All posts

 There's a pattern we've noticed across many system design decisions at USourceControl: the clever answer introduces failure modes, the boring answer doesn't.
 Full snapshots over diffs.
 Server-authoritative locks over optimistic locks.
 SHA-256 integrity checks over checksums.
 Opinionated defaults over configuration.

-None of these are novel ideas — they're well-worn choices that other systems have made.
+None of these are novel ideas.
+They're well-worn choices that other systems have made.
 What's novel is actually making them in a product aimed at game teams, where the pressure to look impressive in a benchmark is strong, but the job that matters is "don't lose work."

 Boring wins.
 Ship games.